sahandevs/JumpKingPlus/_docs/modding/configuration.md

 	</Fonts>
 ```

-Custom fonts are optional as specified, if left to blank, JumpKingPlus will automatically pick the default ones.
+Custom fonts are optional as specified, if left blank, JumpKingPlus will automatically pick the default fonts.

 <br>